dinorows/TCO490/docker-wordpress-mysql/README.md

 Create resource group:

-az group create -l usgovvirginia -n dinoarmtest02
+az group create -l usgovvirginia -n [dino]armtest02

+Note that wherever it says [dino] you need to replace [dino] with your name without the [].
+So for example: bhaines

 Deploy azure template: